naftalim/GetAndStoreDataTool/README.md

 ## refactor Excel based feed classes into subclasses of a more general ExcelDataFeed class that handles the common functionality

 ## Logging
-I used this as command line tool, and the basic printing to standard out worked for me, this is too crude from a production server based type scenario
+I used this as command line tool, and the basic printing to standard out worked for me, this is too crude for a production server based type scenario

 ## Error handling
 THERE IS NONE! {blush}